chopralab/CLAW/readme.md

 ## Contributing

-If you wish to contribute to CLAW, feel free to submit issues, bug reports, or pull requests on the GitHub repository.
+If you wish to contribute to CLAW-MRM, feel free to submit issues, bug reports, or pull requests on the GitHub repository.

 ## Acknowledgments